ExploratoryEngineering/nbiot-e2e/README.md

 1. Connect the Raspberry Pi using Ethernet and power up

-1. ssh pi@raspberrypi.local (password is raspberry)

 1. `cd _nbiot-e2e_/scripts`

-1. Run the setup script and follow instructions (takes ~20 minutes)
+1. Run the setup script and follow the instructions.
+You will be prompted for a password when the script tries to SSH to the Pi; the password is _raspberry_.

         ./run_setup_rpi.sh

-The Pi should now be up and running the end to end test.
+The script takes about 20 minutes, after which the Pi should be up and running the end to end test.

 ## Remote access to the Pi